Tamayi/hackerbros.tm/README.md

 - Users in our environment with will overwrite each others credentials

 Create a .gitignore file to list all permanently untracked files and folders.

+## Understanding "git add" and "git commit"

+Working directory - where our source code is (adding and editing our files + folders)